-A growing number of studies have been conducted in recent years to estimate the fixed asset value for disaster risk analysis and management at regional (Sarica et al., 2020; Wu et al., 2019), national (Kleist et al., 2006; Ma et al., 2021; Seifert et al., 2010; Thicken et al., 2006; Wu et al., 2018; Xin et al., 2021), or global scales (Daniell et al., 2011; De Bono and Chatenoux, 2015; De Bono and Mora, 2014; Dell'Acqua et al., 2013; Eberenz et al., 2020; Gamba, 2014; Gamba et al., 2012; Gunasckera et al., 2015; Jaiswal et al., 2010).
-However, these studies only provide the asset value for one specific year (generally the year before the publication year of these works), which cannot meet the requirement for the development of the empirical vulnerability models since fixed asset values exposed to earthquakes that occurred in different periods are needed.
-Unfortunately, there is no officially recorded fixed asset accumulation data in China.
-As an alternative, the perpetual inventory method (PIM) is considered, which was first proposed by Goldsmith (1951) and is the most frequently used method by economists to evaluate the spatial and temporal change of the macro economy of a country or region, as summarized in the review of Wu et al. (2014) for such studies conducted in China.
-To develop the fixed asset data series for each of the 31 provincial-level administrative units in mainland China from 1951 to 2020, the perpetual inventory method (PIM) is used in this paper following the data compilation procedure elaborated in Zhang (2008).
-Notably, Hong Kong, Macao, and Taiwan are excluded from this study due to their economic and political status difference from other Chinese provinces and the lack of necessary statistical data.
+A growing number of studies have been conducted in recent years to estimate the fixed-asset value for disaster risk analysis and management at regional (Sarica et al., 2020; Wu et al., 2019), national (Kleist et al., 2006; Ma et al., 2021; Seifert et al., 2010; Thieken et al., 2006; Wu et al., 2018; Xin et al., 2021), and global scales (Daniell et al., 2011; De Bono and Chatenoux, 2015; De Bono and Mora, 2014; Dell'Acqua et al., 2013; Eberenz et al., 2020; Gamba, 2014; Gamba et al., 2012; Gunasekera et al., 2015; Jaiswal et al., 2010).
+However, these studies only provide the asset value for 1 specific year (generally the year before the publication year of these works), which cannot meet the requirement for the development of empirical vulnerability models since values of fixed assets exposed to earthquakes that occurred in different periods are needed.
+Unfortunately, there is no officially recorded fixed-asset accumulation data in China.
+As an alternative, the perpetual inventory method (PIM) is considered, which was first proposed by Goldsmith (1951) and is the most frequently used method by economists to evaluate the spatial and temporal change in the macro-economy of a country or region, as summarized in the review of Wu et al. (2014) for such studies conducted in China.
+To develop the fixed-asset data series for each of the 31 provincial-level administrative units in mainland China from 1951 to 2020, the perpetual inventory method (PIM) is used in this paper following the data compilation procedure provided in Zhang (2008).
+Notably, Hong Kong SAR, Macao SAR, and Taiwan are excluded from this study due to their economic and political status difference from other Chinese provinces and the lack of necessary statistical data.

-Although the temporal data series of fixed asset in China can be constructed following the PIM, if their spatial resolution is limited to the provincial level, it still cannot meet the need for accurate seismic loss estimation since spatial mismatches always exist between this level of exposure data and the extent of seismic ground shaking maps (Thieken et al., 2006).
-Therefore, the provincial-level fixed asset data remains too coarse to support a reliable loss estimation for a damaging earthquake.
-For example, after the occurrence of the 2008 Ms 8.0 Wenchuan earthquake in Sichuan, China, most of the rescue resources (including but not limited to emergency personnel and equipment, food and medicine, tents, etc.) were sent to the less damaged city of Dujiangyan.
-At the same time, the Qingchuan County, one of the most severely affected areas, did not receive an appropriate rescue response.
-The primary reason for this problem was that the exposure data (population, buildings) used to assess seismic loss were based on relatively rough administrative units (Xu et al., 2016).
-To avoid such problems and improve the spatial resolution of the exposure model in future seismic loss estimation, the provincial-level fixed asset data need to be further disaggregated into a higher resolution (e.g., 1 km × 1 km) by using appropriate ancillary information.
+Although a temporal data series of fixed assets in China can be constructed following the PIM, if their spatial resolution is limited to the provincial level, the data series still cannot meet the need for accurate seismic loss estimation since spatial mismatches always exist between this level of exposure data and the extent of seismic ground-shaking maps (Thieken et al., 2006).
+Therefore, the provincial-level fixedasset data remain too coarse to support a reliable loss estimation for a damaging earthquake.
+For example, after the occurrence of the 2008 M_s 8.0 Wenchuan Earthquake in Sichuan, China, most of the rescue resources (including but not limited to emergency personnel and equipment, food and medicine, tents, etc.) were sent to the less damaged city of Dujiangyan.
+At the same time, Qingchuan County, one of the most severely affected areas, did not receive an appropriate rescue response.
+The primary reason for this problem was that the exposure data (population, buildings) used to assess seismic loss were based on roughly estimated administrative units (Xu et al., 2016).
+To avoid such problems and improve the spatial resolution of the exposure model in future seismic loss estimation, the provincial-level fixed-asset data need to be further disaggregated into a higher resolution (e.g. $1 \text{ km} \times 1 \text{ km}$) by using appropriate ancillary information.